RobertTalbert/discretecs/Video/scripts-module-2.md

 Another example: P(x) = x**2 >= 0 where x is the set of all integers.
 P(x) will be TRUE whenever x**2 >= 0 and FALSE otherwise.
 So P(2) is true, for instance because 2**2 >= 0.
 P(10) is also true, P(0) is true, P(-2) is true... in fact P(x) is *always* true for any input because squaring an integer always returns a result that is nonnegative.

 And another example: P(s) = "the length of s is negative" where the domain is all possible strings.
-Well, this predicate is never true, because there's no such thing as a string with a negativ
+Well, this predicate is never true, because there's no such thing as a string with a negative length.

 Generally speaking we can have predicates that are *sometimes but not always* true, predicates that are *always* true, and predicates that are *never* true.
+When we talk about *how often* a predicate is true, this is referred to as **quantifying** the predicate.
+Our next video is going to be all about that idea.

+We can even have predicates with more than one variable, like this: P(x,y) = "xy > 0".
+This requires knowledge of *two* variables to be able to determine truth.
+P(2,3) for example is TRUE because 2*3 is 6 which is bigger than 0.
+But P(-4, 5) is FALSE beca

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTEyNTUwMTIsLTE0NTkxMjMwMDcsLT
+eyJoaXN0b3J5IjpbLTE1MjcxNjYyODMsLTE0NTkxMjMwMDcsLT
 UzMjk5OTY3OV19
 -->